 Finally, staffing difficulties settled and the project was able to go ahead in May 2019.
 Initially the sessions were planned for current children and families in the setting.
 However, due to the new timetabling, it was considered there was an opportunity to work with our new families and children due to start in August 2019.
 This provided an opportunity to communicate our holistic approach to children’s learning and development through play and will help to support new parents with their children’s language and communication.

-Evaluation of the sessions
+Evaluation of the sessions (as reported in August 2019)

 To date, we have delivered 3 of 4 sessions to new families.
 26 families were invited and 16 took up the opportunity.
 During these sessions, children have gradually become more confident in the nursery environment and have been very engaged.